 Despite the efforts of the Overseas Workers Welfare Administration, 10,000 per year is not enough for a college student, especially that schooling has shifted online and requires expensive gadgets.
 With this, low-risk loan options could also be considered.

 Quick loans for OFW in the Philippines

 If you are OFW, there are many companies that can provide loans for you.
 Loans can be serious support for you and your families in difficult times.
-Some lending companies and banks have special conditions for OFW.
+Some banks and credit unions like Southland CU have special conditions for OFW.
 Most often, they put these requirements on paper: